What is a Facilitator?

 How long is a typical facilitation?

 A facilitation or strategy day is typically around 4-6 hours, depending on your organization’s needs.
-It can also occur on multiple days if your organization is large and needs to get multiple people on the same page.
+A full Strategic Planning Meeting can run an entire day or occur on multiple days if your organization is large and needs to get multiple people on the same page.
 The optimum group size for facilitation is between 10 to 20 people.

 What is Beate’s approach and specialty to facilitation?